Fan Curve 101

-The fan curve is generated by the manufacturer’s software or in a better case measured in the lab.
-Will the fan behave in exactly the same way in real-world installation?
-The fan curve is measured under ideal laboratory conditions, but when the fan is connected to the duct system efficiency will drop.
-Mainly it is caused by the non-ideal distribution of the air at the fan inlet.
-Non-ideal air distribution can be typically caused by inlet and outlet duct elbows too close to the fan inlet and outlet (the effect is pronounceable if elbows are closer than three duct diameters from the fan inlet and the outlet).
+The fan curve, generated by the manufacturer’s software or measured in a lab, provides an idealized view of fan performance.
+But in real-world installations, where the fan is connected to a duct system, its efficiency will likely be lower.
+This is mainly due to non-ideal air distribution at the fan inlet, which can be caused by duct elbows being too close to the fan inlet and outlet.
+This effect is more pronounced when elbows are located closer than three duct diameters from the fan inlet and outlet.

-Figure 2: the red fan curve "as installed" represents combinations of fan pressure and air volume for the given fan that can be used.
+Figure 2: The red fan curve "as installed" represents combinations of fan pressure and air volume for the given fan that can be used in actual installations.

 Fan Inlet Box (Engineered Inlet)

-A fan inlet box is a space-saving option – it allows connecting the vertical duct directly to the fan inlet at the cost of decreased fan efficiency.
-If the fan is ordered from the manufacturer with a so-called Fan Inlet Box (sometimes called an Engineered Inlet) the fan curve includes the system effect of the Fan Inlet Box, i.e. the fan curve with an inlet box is below the standard fan curve.
-The inlet box is saving space, but increasing pressure losses by 1”...2” w.c.- be sure that these losses are included in calculations.
+A Fan Inlet Box is a space-saving option that allows for direct connection of the vertical duct to the fan inlet, albeit at the cost of decreased fan efficiency.
+If the fan comes with a Fan Inlet Box, the fan curve, which is below the standard fan curve, incorporates the system effect of the Fan Inlet Box.
+While the inlet box saves space, it increases pressure losses by 1” to 2” w.c., which should be included in your calculations.

-The fan curve dictates what combinations of fan pressure and fan air volume are allowed for a particular fan.
-Generally, we can say that at lower fan pressure the air volume is higher.
-Or we can say that the fan motor power is divided between fan pressure and air volume.
-If for example, we can by better design decrease duct losses, the same fan and motor can move a higher air volume (i.e. the same fan can be used for dust collection from more workstations).
-Better duct design means hoods with lower losses, shortest possible duct system, minimized number of elbows, etc.
+The fan curve essentially determines permissible combinations of fan pressure and fan air volume for a given fan, usually indicating that lower fan pressure corresponds to higher air volume.
+This suggests that fan motor power is divided between fan pressure and air volume.
+For instance, if duct losses can be minimized through better design, the same fan and motor can handle a higher air volume (i.e., the same fan can cater to more workstations).
+Better duct design implies hoods with lower losses, a shorter duct system, and a minimal number of elbows.

-You can learn more about the fan curve and the change of the fan operating point in this article.
+To learn more about the fan curve and changes in the fan operating point, refer to this article.